Beauty is the perceptible sign of order.

 This is why beauty endures.

-But as the visible trace of coherence —
+It exists as the visible trace of coherence —

-a condition through which life is able to proceed with steadiness, clarity, and care.
+the condition through which life is able to proceed with steadiness, clarity, and care.